European Championships 2022 gymnastics: how is gymnastics scored and judged

 How to watch the gymnastics?

-The women’s Individual All-Around Final is being covered by BBC - including on the iPlayer.
+The men’s team final is taking place this afternoon - the European Championships are being covered by BBC - including on the iPlayer.

 Teenager Ondine Achampong nailed her crucial final vault to land women’s team gymnastics gold for England at Arena Birmingham on a night that could have spelled the swansong of former world medallist Claudia Fragapane.